vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 </em>

 ## Controlling the filtering behavior with approximate nearest neighbor search
-Vespa exposes two parameters that control the query time filtering strategy.
+Vespa exposes two parameters that control the query-time filtering strategy.
 These parameters give the developer flexibility in choosing a method that fits the application use case while hedging performance and resource cost.